The Bourne Supremacy (film): Production

 The producers replaced Doug Liman, who directed The Bourne Identity.
 This was mainly due to the difficulties Liman had with the studio when making the first film, and their unwillingness to work with him again.
 British director Paul Greengrass was selected to direct the film after the producers saw Bloody Sunday (2002), Greengrass' depiction of the Bloody Sunday shootings in Northern Ireland, at Gilroy's suggestion.
 Producer Patrick Crowley liked Greengrass' "sense of the camera as [a] participatory viewer", a visual style Crowley thought would work well for The Bourne Supremacy.
 The film was shot in reverse order of its settings: some portions of the car chase and the film's ending were shot in Moscow, then most of the rest of the film was shot in and around Berlin, and the opening scenes in Goa, India were filmed last.

 Initially, the film ended with Bourne collapsing after meeting the Neskis' daughter and later having a conversation with Landy in a hospital room.
-Two weeks before the film was to premiere, Greengrass and Damon devised an alternate ending—the phone conversation in New York between Landy and Bourne—and the producers agreed to shoot it.
+Two weeks before the film was to premiere, Greengrass and Damon (with the help of an uncredited George Nolfi) devised an alternate ending—the phone conversation in New York between Landy and Bourne—and the producers agreed to shoot it.
 The film tested better with the new ending and it was included in the final release.

 The special visual effects were produced by Industrial Light & Magic (ILM).